-8.3 It is felt that it is necessary to go into the background to find out the reason behind the issue of these two notifications.
-Notification No. 4/2006-CE dated 1.03.06 when issued, originary did not prescribed any concessional rate of duty to medicaments of Chapter Heading 3004 and a concessional rate of duty 08% was prescribed by amending the said notification vide notification no. 4/2008-CE dated 1.03.08 and the same was further reduced to 4% vide amending the said notification vide notification no. 58/2008-CE dated 7.12.08.
-Further Notification No. 4/06-CE was amended vide Notification No. 4/11-CE dated 01:03.2011 and the effective rate of duty was enhanced to 5%.
+The Joint Secretary (TRU) CBEC has here in above made it amply clear that reduction in General Tariff Rate has been carried out by Notification and therefore there could be a possibility of same item being covered by two these two notifications.
+Notification No. 4/2006-CE dated 1.03.06 when issued, originally did not prescribe any concessional rate of duty to medicaments of Chapter Heading 3004 and a concessional rate of duty @8% was prescribed by amending the said notification vide notification no. 4/2008-CE dated 1.03.08 and the same was further reduced to 4% vide amending the said notification vide notification no. 58/2008-CE dated 7.12.08.
+Further, Notification No. 4/06-CE was amended vide Notification No. 4/11-CE dated 01.03.2011 and the effective rate of duty was enhanced to 5%.
 On the other hand, the tariff rate of duty for the Chapter heading 3004 was 16% adv.
-However subsequently reduction in general tariff rate of duty was effected as under:
+However subsequently reduction in general tariff rate of duty was effected.
 The Hon'ble Finance Minister in his speech while presenting the Union Budget for 2008-09 in the Parliament stated that:-